bepo1337/scouting-llm/README.md

 If you're interested in a specific player, a single click on that player's node will open a detailed summary of their reports.
 You can also click on the edge between two players to directly compare them, offering insights into their playstyle similarities and differences.

-# Build and run docker image
+# Build and run docker image locally

+## Build and run just the backend
-`docker build --tag scouting-llm .`
+`docker build --tag scouting-llm-backend:1.0.0 .` \
-`docker run -p 5000:5000 scouting-llm`
+`docker run -p 5000:5000 scouting-llm-backend:1.0.0`

+# Build and run the full stack on a single host
+Build [frontend](https://github.com/bepo1337/scouting-llm-frontend) and backend with version 1.0.0 each. \
+Then run:
+`docker compose -f compose-stack.yml up`

 ## Authors